• Skip to primary navigation

 • Take the Double Decker Bus Tour: This tour is similar to the trolley… but instead of the missions, you can see the museum reach part of the River Walk.

-Pearl Brewery Farmers Market
+San Antonio Pearl Brewery

-2. Visit the River Walk Museum Reach
+4. Visit the Riverwalk Museum Reach

 This section of the River Walk has been developed since we started visiting… and it looks great!
 You can get here by walking, by water taxi, by bus tour or by driving.
 Once in this part of San Antonio, you can…